[Warning: This post contains spoilers for Tempest! Read at your own risk.]

 This second installment leads down familiar paths with unfamiliar outcomes.
 Come back to Orana in Tempest: Fall of the Nature Walker.

 Yeah, this is the point where I review my own book.

 NOT REALLY!
 I won’t tell you what I think about it, but I will give you an idea of what it’s about, and then YOU can read it and YOU can come back and review it.
 Fair?

 Welcome to the fictional world of Orana.
-The Orana Chronicles consists of the Nature Walker Trilogy, the Forest Wars Trilogy, and some stand-alone novels.
+The Orana Chronicles consists of the Nature Walker Trilogy, the Forest War novels, and some stand-alone novels.
 In the tradition of the epic fantasy saga, the books build on each other to create a new and exciting universe, bursting with promise for adventurers brave enough to take up the journey.